Caradawg/Caradog-s-Pit/README.md

 # Cake Dawg

-This repository main function is to serve as a data dump for all/any code in which I create.
-The majority of the code dumped here will be produced from complete training courses and side projects.
+This repositories main function is to serve as a data dump for all/any code in which I create.
+The majority of the code dumped here will be produced from completing training courses and side projects.

 ### Current projects: